donghongwan/pi-quantum-card/README.md

 - **Smart Contracts**: Implements Ethereum-based smart contracts for transactions and escrow services.
 - **Loyalty and Rewards System**: Manage and track user rewards and loyalty programs.
 - **Augmented Reality Interface**: Provides an interactive AR experience for users.
+- **Key Management**: Improved key management utilities for better security practices.
+- **Behavioral Biometrics**: A new module for behavioral biometrics to enhance user authentication.
+- **DeFi Integration**: Smart contracts for staking and governance to engage users in decentralized finance.
+- **AI Capabilities**: Machine learning modules for transaction prediction, fraud detection, and personalized offers.
+- **Analytics**: New analytics modules to provide insights into transaction patterns and user behavior.
+- **Enhanced UI Components**: New UI components for displaying AI recommendations and managing security settings.

 ## Table of Contents